SysKitTeam/docs-monitor/common-tasks/monitoring-user-activities-and-application-usage.md

 ---
-title: Monitoring User Activities and Application Usage
-description: >-
-  This article focuses on auditing and monitoring user activity on Windows Servers in your environment.
+description: This article focuses on auditing and monitoring user activity on Windows Servers in your environment.
-author: Andrea Budisa
-date: 28/6/2017
 ---

 # Monitoring User Activities and Application Usage